Skip to main content

 k.
 Foreign currency.

 l.
 Gift Certificates and Gift Cards.
 Buying gift certificates and cards is generally prohibited.
-Exception: Gift certificates and gift cards are considered to be cash advances and must not be purchased with the GPC, even to obtain items from merchants that do not accept the GPC.
-As with cash and near-cash, gift certificates and gift cards are prohibited because they are easily misappropriated and the award of gift certificates or gift cards requires the submission of 1099 reports in accordance with IRS regulations.
-The Department is required to file a form 1099-MISC for payments to individuals totaling more than $600 in a tax year.
+Gift certificates and gift cards are considered cash advances and must not be purchased with the GPC, even to obtain items from merchants that do not accept the GPC.
+As with cash and near-cash, gift certificates and gift cards are prohibited because they are easily misappropriated, and the award of gift certificates or gift cards requires the submission of 1099 reports in accordance with IRS regulations.
+The Army is required to file a form 1099-MISC for payments to individuals totaling more than $600 in a tax year.

 14-4.
 Restricted Transactions